Doctor of Occupational Therapy (OTD)

 OTD 2617.
 Capstone Preparation 2.
 (1 Credit Hour)

-The doctoral occupational therapy student will develop a proposal for the Doctoral Capstone Experience that provides in-depth experience in advanced clinical practice, scholarship, administration, leadership, advocacy, program and policy development, education, or theory development.
+The doctoral occupational therapy student will develop a proposal for the Doctoral Capstone Experience that provides in-depth experience in an identified focus area.
 This will build upon their preparations in Capstone Preparation 1, where students began to conduct a literature review and needs assessment, create goals and objectives, and identify an evaluation plan.
 Each of these components will be compiled into a final capstone proposal which must be submitted for approval.
-Once the proposal is approved, the student will collaborate with faculty and site mentors to carry out the experience in the final term of the program.
+Once the proposal is approved, the student will collaborate with faculty and capstone site mentors to carry out the experience in the final term of the program.

 OTD 2618.
 The Occupational Therapy Scholar 3.
 (2 Credit Hours)